 Romanians celebrate a sort of Halloween night on November 30th which is Saint Andrew’s Day.
 On St. Andrew’s Eve ghosts are said to be roaming around and that is why many customs related to divination are associated with this night.

-In Sweden, as in many other European countries, Halloween is still not well known or celebrated.
+This is one of the European countries that doesn’t celebrate Halloween.
+In Sweden, as in many other European countries, Halloween is actually still not very well known or celebrated.
 Instead they celebrate Alla Helgons Dag (Swedish for All Saint’s Day) by lighting candles for their beloved ones that have passed away.
 In the case of Sweden this festivity can last up to a week, usually from the 31st of October to the 6th of November.

 Despite Ireland being the birthplace of Halloween, trick-or-treating can be traced back to England.
 On All Saint’s Day Eve (Halloween night), small soul cakes used to be given away.
 Families would gather and light candles in every room to guide souls around.
 This tradition was known as souling and back in the days children would go door-by-door singing songs and reciting prayers to the dead in order to receive the traditional soul cakes.

-Do you celebrate any of these traditions or have your own personal ones?
-Let us know in the comment section below! 🙂
+Do you live in any of these European countries that celebrate Halloween?
+How do you celebrate – do you have any of these traditions or have your own personal ones?
+Let us know in the comment section below!

-And have a very spooky Halloween wherever you are! ? ?
+Have a very spooky Halloween wherever you are!